Apple, China Mobile sign long-awaited deal to sell iPhones

 China Mobile was the only Chinese carrier not to offer customers the iPhone up to now due to compatibility issues with the carrier's 3G wireless technology, known as TD-SCDMA.

-On December 4, Chinese regulators awarded 4G wireless licenses to China Mobile Ltd, China Unicom Hong Kong Ltd and China Telecom Corp Ltd, removing the final stumbling block to a deal that industry observers had long expected.
+On December 4, Chinese regulators awarded 4G wireless licences to China Mobile Ltd, China Unicom Hong Kong Ltd (0762.HK) and China Telecom Corp Ltd (0728.HK), removing the final stumbling block to a deal that industry observers had long expected.
 The latest iPhone models support 4G technology known as TD-LTE.

 China Mobile estimates it does already have about 45 million iPhone users on its network.
 But these subscribers can only use the company's slower 2G wireless speeds because of the incompatibility with its proprietary 3G technology.